georgealym/project-one/README.md

 ### Analysis

-* First we combined the dataset.
+* First, we combined the dataset.

     - The folder 'final-resources' contains the cleaned and combined data as csv files.

 * To analyze the data, we codes using jupyter notebook.

-    - The folder 'final-code' contains the codes for combining data and analysis.
+    - The folder 'final-code/datacleaning' contains the codes for producing combined and cleaned data.

+    - The folder 'final-code/analysis' contains the codes for creating charts.

-* The charts are created from the codes.
+* The charts are created to answer the the questions - Weather impact, Audience impact and Covid impact on games

     - The folder 'images' contains the output charts as png files.